cybozu-go/neco/docs/neco.md

     1. Unseal vault.
     1. Install and start other applications.

+Existing boot servers need to maintain application configuration files to update the list of etcd endpoints.

+### Setup a new program

+When a new program is added to `artifacts.go`, it should be setup as follows:

+0. `neco-worker` installs the program but does not start it yet.
+1. Run `neco init NAME` on a boot server.
+2. Run `neco init-local --start NAME` on all boot servers.

 ### Remove a dead boot server

 1. Run `neco leave LRN` on the current running boot server.
     1. Remove etcd key `<prefix>/bootservers/LRN`.

+Existing boot servers need to maintain application configuration files to update the list of etcd endpoints.

 `neco-updater` and `neco-worker` would no longer to update on the dead boot server.